 The underside of the keyboard has five rubberized pads, and they offer excellent grip.
 No matter how slippery your desk’s surface is, this board will not move.

-Furthermore, there are two rubberized extendable legs that can be adjusted to position the keyboard to the desired angle of comfort.
+Furthermore, two rubberized extendable legs can be adjusted to position the keyboard to the desired angle of comfort.
 The LED indicators are also lovely.

 Alienware Pro Gaming Keyboard AW768 is an impressive mechanical keyboard with a relatively aesthetically pleasing looking design.
 It comes with almost every features by today’s standards.
 It is comfortable to use and offers great control over the lighting effects.